Napa’s Favorite Sauvignon Blanc: Three Things You Should Know

 THREE THINGS YOU SHOULD KNOW

-St. Supéry Estate Vineyards & Winery planted its first parcel of sauvignon blanc at the winery’s Napa Valley Dollarhide Ranch in 1983, and has been a champion of this racy grape ever since.
-Today, St. Supéry proudly produces two 100% estate sauvignon blanc wines from its Napa Green certified vineyards.
+St. Supéry Estate Vineyards & Winery planted its first parcel of sauvignon blanc at the winery’s Napa Valley Dollarhide Ranch in 1985, and has been a champion of this racy grape ever since.
+Today, St. Supéry proudly produces three 100% estate sauvignon blanc wines from its Napa Green certified vineyards.
 Here are three things you should know about St. Supéry’s sauvignon blanc:

 ST. SUPÉRY HAS ITS OWN FIELD SELECTION OF CLONE 1 SAUVIGNON BLANC.